Australia's 'Lost' Films

 The NFSA aims to acquire original image and sound negatives, or their more recent digital equivalents, of Australian feature films, documentaries and short films.
 These components can be used for preservation and any necessary restoration, allowing the creation of new duplicate image and sound negatives in the lead-up to a new print.

 The many copies of a film that are screened in cinemas are printed, photochemically, from a 35mm or 16mm negative, usually itself a duplicate made from the original edited camera negative.
 Prints over time become scratched, faded, shrunken and fragmented, and their soundtrack worn.
 Even if a print is in perfect condition it is unsuitable for copying or for preservation, and when a battered print is the sole survivor of a feature film, this is far from ideal.
 Sometimes negatives are re-edited to shorter versions of the film for later release or for use overseas, and the original full-length version is hard to reproduce.

-The NFSA’s NFSA to preserve a film in its original form for as long as the technology of that form can be supported.
-While a film might turn up regularly on television or DVD, this does not guarantee that it is being preserved.requires the
+The NFSA’s Collection Policy requires the NFSA to preserve a film in its original form for as long as the technology of that form can be supported.
+While a film might turn up regularly on television or DVD, this does not guarantee that it is being preserved.

 The NFSA’s Most Wanted Collection Works are published in the annual reports and listed on the website.

 If you know of the whereabouts of any of Australia’s 'lost’ films listed on this page, you can contact the NFSA’s acquisitions staff via email or call +61 2 6248 2253.

 Alternatively, if you hold films, videos or other items that you think will be of interest to the NFSA, please visit our Collection Offers page for more information or browse the NFSA Most Wanted list